emqx/emqx-docs/en_US/observability/open-telemetry/logs.md

 ```
 Once the `max_queue_size` limit is reached, new log events will be dropped until the current queue is exported.

-::: tip Warning
+::: warning Note

-OpenTelemetry logs overload protection works independently from the default [EMQX log handler(s)](../log.md) OLP.
+OpenTelemetry logs overload protection works independently from the default [EMQX log handler(s)](../log.md) overload protection.
-Thus, depending on the configuration, the same log event can be dropped by OpenTelemetry handler but logged by default EMQX log handler(s) or vice versa.
+Thus, depending on the configuration, the same log event can be dropped by OpenTelemetry handler but logged by default EMQX log handler(s), or vice versa.
 :::